qiboteam/qibo/doc/source/code-examples/advancedexamples.rst

 For example, if the user sets ``wire_names`` to ``["C", "A", "B", "D"]``, it means that the first qubit in the circuit is mapped to the physical qubit named ``C``, the second qubit is mapped to ``A``, and so on.

+If the circuit with the given ``wire_names`` does not meet the hardware device's constraints (e.g., connectivity and native gate requirements), the :ref:`default transpiler <tutorials_set_transpiler>` will automatically modify the circuit to satisfy these constraints.
+In this case, different hardware qubits may be used to execute the circuit.
+If the user disables the default transpiler, executing the circuit will result in compilation errors.

 How to use callbacks?